redux-form/redux-form/docs/api/Field.md

 #### `name : String`

-> The name of the field.
-It will be the same as the key in the `fields` Object, but useful if bundling up a field to send down to a specialized input component.
+> The name prop passed in.

 #### `onBlur(eventOrValue) : Function`